 The choir generally performed around fifteen concerts a year, and in 2000 it took part in two mass male voice concerts for the new millennium.
 One was held at Whitehaven with three hundred voices and another at Manchester with around two thousand voices.
 The year 2001 saw our 70th birthday and we made it a special year by staging a bumper concert at Barrow's theatre venue Forum 28 and by holding extra social events.

 During the next few years the choir was also represented amongst those attending the Festival of Sound and Brass, held in London's Royal Albert Hall (2006 & 2009).
+In 2008 the choir visited Derbyshire and performed in Tideswell Parish Church alongside Thorntons Brass Band.
 In October 2010 there was another memorable concert in Forum 28 in conjunction with the touring Wagga City Rugby Male Choir from Australia.
 The visiting singers included the former Barrow and Great Britain Rugby League star Phil Jackson, making a nostalgic return to the town.

 For many years the choir would hold two rehearsals each week on Mondays and Thursdays, but this was eventually reduced to one per week.
 A new code of rules had been approved in 1935, whereby members failing to attend three successive rehearsals (without sufficient reason) were liable to be excluded from the choir.
 Rehearsals were held mostly in an upstairs room at the Working Men's Club's main premises in Abbey Road.
 The same building also housed the choir's music library - an arrangement which lasted until 1996.
 Subsequently the venue had to be transferred to the nearby Salvation Army citadel, although this agreement ended a year or two later.
 The choir then moved permanently to the Holy Family Catholic Church Hall in Newbarns, which had already been used briefly during the transitional arrangements after vacating the Working Men's Club.
 In 2018 they moved once again - to the Nan Tait Centre, Abbey Road, Barrow.